Chart Color Schemes

 Williamtown - Medowie - Karuah is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Williamtown-Medowie-Karuah, as per the latest Census, 95.9% of dwellings were houses while 4.1% comprised semi-detached homes, apartments, and other types.
-This differs from Non-Metro NSW's dwelling structure of 81.1% houses and 18.9% other dwellings.
+In Williamtown-Medowie-Karuah, as per the latest Census, 95.9% of dwellings were houses, with 4.1% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
 Home ownership in Williamtown-Medowie-Karuah stood at 36.5%, with mortgaged dwellings at 42.6% and rented ones at 20.9%.
 The median monthly mortgage repayment was $1,900, higher than Non-Metro NSW's average of $1,733.
-Weekly rent was recorded at $400 in the area, compared to Non-Metro NSW's $360.
+The median weekly rent was $400, compared to Non-Metro NSW's $360.
 Nationally, Williamtown-Medowie-Karuah's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing